 “Data science doesn’t just provide insights.
 By applying the right models to the right data, data science lets companies identify patterns in massive volumes of data to predict and, ultimately, affect business outcomes.
 Put another way, data science gives companies the foresight needed to better serve customers, develop more compelling products, and drive operational efficiencies.”

 R Programming is an integrated approach to the modern data science techniques.
-This statistical software is enough to cater the growing data needs and fulfill the requirements of businesses.
-R has been in the market for a long time but the reason of its growing popularity is because it is an open sourced software.
+This statistical software is enough to cater to the growing data needs and fulfill the requirements of businesses.
+R has been in the market for a long time but the reason for its growing popularity is because it is an open-sourced software.
 There is no deniability that SAS has ruled the market for a long time but today in 2017, the current scenario favors R in comparison to SAS.

 The biggest advantage of R over Excel is that R can really handle large datasets which excel cannot handle and owing to the big library of packages, the data analysis or applying various statistical tools becomes a seamless process.
 Thus, Banking, insurance, retail, Consulting groups, KPOs have started to rely on R and have started trusting this tool for their business analysis.

-Below is an image from www.indeed.com/jobtrendsthat is doing a simple comparison between R and the rest of the tools such as Python, SAS and Machine Learning& this can be clearing seen that R is the crowd-puller.
-Hence, as a part of Initiative, Sankhyiki is training their actuarial students on Excel, VBA, SQL and R Programming.
+Below is an image from www.indeed.com/jobtrendsthat is doing a simple comparison between R and the rest of the tools such as Python, SAS and Machine Learning& this can be clearly seen that R is the crowd-puller.
+Hence, as a part of Initiative, Sankhyiki is training its actuarial students on Excel, VBA, SQL and R Programming.

 The Big Question that comes into the mind of lots of people is – “Why R?”
 Here is the answer to this question.
 Most of the companies do prefer R because it is an open source software and is able to cater to the needs of Data Science people as well as Actuarial professionals.
 R has variety of packages that help perform no of tasks swiftly.
 Lately, R has come up with actuarial packages which makes the analysis and number crunching effective and swift.